AlexandraGallyas/AlexandraGallyas.github.io/index.md

 ## PATENTS

-1. C. Studer, R. Ghods, S.H.
-Mirfarshbafan and **A. Gallyas-Sanhueza**, Cornell University, 2020.
+1. C. Studer, R. Ghods, S. H. Mirfarshbafan and **A. Gallyas-Sanhueza**, Cornell University, 2020.
 Circuit and method for enabling channel denoising in a wireless communication apparatus.
 U.S. Patent 10,608,686.